denten-papers/xp-routledge/proposal.md

 ### Chapter 6: Literature Laboratories

-This chapter will contain a
-In this chapter, I will describe the challenges of running a laboratory in the humanities.
-Making good on the metaphor of the laboratory.
-Best practices.
-This section will describe day-to-day operation of Columbia's Group for Experimental Method in the Humanities.
-Three Labs.
+The goal of this chapter is to introduce the reader to everyday "laboratory life" as reflected by the activity of research groups whose work happens at the intersection of literary studies and the digital humanities.
+To write this chapter, I plan to interview (by email or in person) founders and primary investigators from several distinct "literary labs."
+To these ends I have began to make contacts Standford, University of Virginia, UCLA, Arizona State, MSU, University of Nebraska, McGill, and Chicago among other institutions.
+From each of these places I am soliciting responses to the following questions (to be further refined in consultation with an anthropologist):

+- What does it mean for you to run a "laboratory" in the humanities?
+- Describe your space.
+- How often do you meet?
+- What is your governance structure?
+- What roles do you assign to your participants?
+- How do you handle issues of labor and attribution?
+- How do you distribute your findings?
+- What is your research program?
+- What methodologies do you use?
+- How does your work connect to literary and cultural studies?
+- How do you handle training?
+- What other fields / department are involved?

+The chapter will conclude in a synthesis of the findings, in an attempt to articulate best practices in the field.

 ### Chapter 7: Criticism and Ways Forward

+This final chapter will contain an overview of several major lines of critique leveled against the digital humanities.
+These include:

+1. Literature is not data (DH as reductive positivism or compuationalism) [@fish_what_1979; @marche_literature_2012; @fish_digital_2012;
+@golumbia_cultural_2009];

+2. Mirroring the tech industry, the Digital Humanities privilege white, Anglo-Centric, male, commercialized modes of discourse [@mcpherson_why_2012;
+@fiormonte_towards_2012];

+3. The digital humanities have failed to

 ## Appendices

-### Appendix I: Annotated Reading List
+#### Appendix I: Annotated Reading List

-As specified by the editors "the book should also include a list of annotated further reading suggestions so that it can be used as a springboard for further research or study."
+This appendix will contain an annotated list of seminal books, articles, and projects that can be used as a "springboard for further research or study" (as per the Series Guidelines).

-### Appendix II: Glossary of terms
+#### Appendix II: Glossary of Terms

-This section containing a glossary of key operational terms, as requested.
+This section will contain a glossary of key operational terms.

-### Appendix III: Becoming Digital
+#### Appendix III: Becoming Digital

-This appendix will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.
+This section will contain a schematic for self-directed study in the humanities and a blueprint for a possible curriculum for a certificate-granting program in the field.

 # Format & Timing

-I estimate chpaters of 10,000 words in length, giving the book the desired length between 60,000 and 80,000 words.
-Although no photographic illustrations are necessary, the book will have 6-12 line drawings (figures and tables).
+I estimate chapters of 10,000 words in length, which in combination with the appendices will put the manuscript at roughly 80,000 words.
+The book will have 6-12 line drawings (figures and tables).
 I plan on having a draft of the manuscript ready by January 1, 2016.

+# Works Cited